lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

 # COVID-19-Lab-Specific-Bias-Filter
 We developed a program in python 3 to systematically flag COVID-19 genomes for variants resulting from possible lab specific biases.
-The program requires a concurrent Nextstrain VCF file, Nextstrain parsimony file and GISAID metadata file as input.
+The program requires a concurrent VCF file, Nextstrain parsimony file and GISAID metadata file as input.
 It outputs two tsv files: one with each flagged snp and the respective reasoning underlying the flag, and another providing more detailed information on each flagged lab.

 We also added a GISAID metadata filter, which filters errors in "submitting lab" and "originating lab" names and generates a merged metadata file.